prevismatias/2hp-grenade-csgo/README.md

 csgo ahk that allows you to get 2hp each throw aka. perfect nade mostly for greifing.

-replace U with any kind of bind you want

-replace LControl with ur crouch key
+replace U with any kind of bind you want & LControl with ur crouch key

 Look up, hold your crouch key, and click ur bind.